 You’ve reached a crossroads in your career, and it’s time to let your boss know you’re quitting your job.
 Whether you’re leaving for a new position, launching your own business or taking time off, you need to know what to say when you quit your job, in order to end things in the right way.

 If there’s one word to keep top of mind when quitting your job, it should be respect.
 Just as it’s common wisdom that you need to make a good impression during a job interview, it’s an equally good idea to leave your current position on a high note.

-    In a Robert Half survey, 90 per cent of HR managers said the way someone quits affects their future career opportunities.
-Workers gave these "don'ts" when quitting your job: Don't make a rash decision, tell your boss last, leave others in the lurch, burn bridges or walk before you talk.
+The way an employee quits can definitely impact their future career opportunities.
+So, we'll start with some "don'ts" when quitting your job: Don't make a rash decision, don't tell your boss last, don't leave others in the lurch, don't burn bridges, don't walk before you talk.

 While the emotions you experience about the resignation process may vary — from relief to dread to regret — there are standard procedures to follow.
 As you think about what to say when you quit your job, keep in mind that you should exit on good terms.

 Here are three things you'll want to do in the event you decide to tender your resignation:

 When it comes to delivering the news about quitting your job, don’t let anyone get between you and your manager.
 You want to have control over how the news of your plans is presented to your boss.
 Having the information reach him or her in any other way — through the department grapevine or office gossip, for instance — is unprofessional and, frankly, insulting.